 “A strong man stands up for himself.
 A stronger man stands up for others”

 This less than scholarly, goofy cow helped us illustrate many conversations that the chore chart was not a limitation on our boys’ capacity or responsibilities; it was the starting point.
-Anything else was about helping others with a kind and open heart.
+Anything else was about helping others from with a kind and open heart.

 My husband and I learned to put a softer focus on the chore chart, letting go of black and white consequences when tasks were missed.
 We celebrated like crazy when our boys went of their way to help us and each other.